Best of Central Europe

 9 days of the top Central Europe experiences:

-- Included Prague features: Entry into Prague Castle including changing of the guard, leave your mark on the Lennon Wall, Peeing Statues, Monastery Brewery & lunch, Jewish Quarter and sights, Dinner at traditional local Czech restaurant, Old Town, noble 'Lesser Quarter' & entry and climb the Clock Tower for panoramic views
+- PRAGUE: Entry into Prague Castle including changing of the guard, leave your mark on the Lennon Wall, Peeing Statues, Monastery Brewery & lunch, Jewish Quarter and sights, Dinner at traditional local Czech restaurant, Old Town, noble 'Lesser Quarter' & entry and climb the Clock Tower for panoramic views

-- Included Krakow features: Pierogi dinner at our favorite student restaurant, Auschwitz & Birkinau concentration camps, Polish vodka tasting, notorious nightlife, Wawel Royal Castle, Jewish Quarter & Wieliczka Salt Mines
+- KRAKOW: Pierogi dinner at our favorite student restaurant, Auschwitz & Birkinau concentration camps, Polish vodka tasting, notorious nightlife, Wawel Royal Castle, Jewish Quarter & Wieliczka Salt Mines

 Day 0 - Optional Early Arrival